 THIS DATE IN HISTORY: March 7

-2016: Florida Panthers forward Jaromir Jagr moves into sole possession of third place on the NHL all-time points list with an assist in a 5-4 overtime loss to the Boston Bruins at BB&T Center.
+2016: Jaromir Jagr moves into sole possession of third place on the NHL all-time points list with an assist in the Florida Panthers' 5-4 overtime loss to the Boston Bruins at BB&T Center.

 Jagr passes Gordie Howe with his 1,851st point in his 1,613rd NHL game when he's credited with an assist after Aleksander Barkov scores on his rebound against Bruins goalie Tuukka Rask with 3:12 remaining in the first period.
 Jagr trails only Mark Messier (1,887) and Wayne Gretzky (2,857).

-Jagr plays down the importance of passing Howe after the loss.
+The 44-year-old forward plays down the importance of passing Howe.

 "It's more for you guys," he says of the media.
 "It's behind me now.
 Let's concentrate on wins."

 Video: Jaromir Jagr second on NHL points list

 1921: Cy Denneny scores six goals to help the Ottawa Senators defeat the visiting Hamilton Tigers 12-5.
 He becomes part of the first brother combination to each score six goals in an NHL game, joining Corb Denneny, who scores six against Hamilton six weeks earlier.

 1939: The Boston Bruins clinch the regular-season championship in the first season of the seven-team, single-division NHL by defeating the Detroit Red Wings 3-0 at Boston Garden.
 Rookie goalie Frank Brimsek earns his 10th shutout of the season.
 The Bruins go on to win the Stanley Cup.